Fewer Californians are moving to Texas, but more are going to Florida and Arizona – KION546

 California had a net loss of more than 113,000 residents last year, a number that would have been much higher if not for people moving to the state from other countries and a natural increase from more births than deaths.
 More than 343,000 people left California for another state last year, the highest number of any U.S. state.

-Housing costs are driving decisions to move out of California, according to Manuel Pastor, a professor of sociology and American Studies & Ethnicity at the University of Southern California.
+Housing costs are driving decisions to move out of California, which with 39 million residents is the most populous U.S. state, according to Manuel Pastor, a professor of sociology and American Studies & Ethnicity at the University of Southern California.

 “We are losing younger folks, and I think we will see people continuing to migrate where housing costs are lower,” Pastor said.
 “There are good jobs in California, but housing is incredibly expensive.
 It hurts young families, and it hurts immigrant families.”